pierre-rouleau/pel/doc/developing-erlang.rst

 🚧 This is an early version of a work-in-progress document while I complete Erlang support in PEL.
-My goal is to complete this document sometime in June 2021.
+My goal is to complete this document sometime in fall of 2021.
 I need to deepen  my understanding of the erlang.el library along with the various external packages that support Erlang.
 If you read this and have ideas as to what you would like to see don't hesitate to enter a message in form or an issue_ or in the discussions_.